tysian/gulp-kit/README.md

 I've lost few files this way, so feel warned :)

 ## Whats in the box?
-+ It has Bootstrap 4 framework and jQuery.
++ It has Bootstrap 4 framework and jQuery
 + For HTML - we are minifying all files with sorting attributes and classes
 + For CSS - we are using SCSS pre-processor with minifying, auto-prefixer and its already a pre-biult tree with files, there are also bootstrap framework friendly set of media query mixins.
 Just use:
     ```scss